 Timo joined Watsi on March 12th, 2013.
-Five years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timo's most recent donation supported Gatguon, a newborn baby girl from South Sudan, to fund spina bifida repair surgery.
+Six years ago, Timo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timo's most recent donation supported Natalia, a 13 year old girl from Bolivia, to fund heart surgery.

 Gatguon is an 8-week-old baby girl from a remote area of South Sudan.
 The civil war in South Sudan has made it difficult for many to access healthcare and treatment, including Gatguon's family.
 Gatguon was born with swelling in the back of her head.
 Upon referral to Old Fangak Clinic, the doctor diagnosed Gatguon with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
 Without treatment, Gatguon is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
 Gatguon urgently needs spina bifida repair surgery to correct the condition and reduce risk of infection.
 Unfortunately, this treatment is not available for her in South Sudan.
 Dr Jill Seaman and her team at Old Fangak Clinic facilitated Gatguon’s travel to Kenya – a long and difficult journey for a sick baby.
 Now, doctors at our medical partner's care center in Kenya will perform the surgery she needs.
 Gatguon’s parents have two kids.
 Her mother is a stay-at-home mom and her father is a vegetable farmer.
 They are hopeful that baby Gatguon will be treated and that they will continue taking care of her and loving her unconditionally.
 Our medical partner, African Mission Healthcare, is helping Gatguon's family raise $1,151 to cover the cost of spina bifida closure surgery.
 The procedure is scheduled to take place on April 20th and will hopefully spare Gatguon of further complications and allow her to grow and develop along a healthy trajectory.
 Gatguon’s mother shared, “We hope that our child will be treated.”